Prepare for your job interview

 6. Eye contact

-In my first couple interviews I never really made a conscious effort to make eye contact with my interviewers.
+In my first couple of interviews I never really made a conscious effort to make eye contact with my interviewers.
 When I think back on it, I probably wasn't doing it nearly enough and could have made me look less confident.
 Today, I made a clear effort to look my interviewer in the eye when I spoke and I think it made a huge difference.

 7. Be sociable